 The Digital Transformation of Banking - Driving Constructive Economic Outcomes from the FinTech Ecosystem in Africa

-Finnovation Africa: Kenya 2018 is a very different kind of event, a complete reboot, for a very different kind of industry.
+Finnovation South Africa 2019 is a very different kind of event, a complete reboot, for a very different kind of industry.
 Deconstructed and shorn of all the usual, tired formats of the traditional convention and built from the ground up as a genuinely new event that is a ground-breaking in its focus as it is in its format and aspiring to be as innovative and transformative as the dynamic FinTech market it serves.

-Combining a highly innovative and interactive event format with world-class speakers and more than 300 carefully selected participants, Finnovation Africa: Kenya 2018, to be held at the Radisson Blu Nairobi on the 31st of May 2018, will tackle the most pressing questions for the progress of FinTech and the positive transformation of banking in Africa, providing a platform for all stakeholders to engage in creating the future of financial services on the continent – from established banking powerhouses to FinTech start-ups.
+Combining a highly innovative and interactive event format with world-class speakers and more than 300 carefully selected participants, Finnovation South Africa 2019, to be held at the Protea Hotel by merriet Johannesburg on the 1st October 2019, will tackle the most pressing questions for the progress of FinTech and the positive transformation of banking in Africa, providing a platform for all stakeholders to engage in creating the future of financial services on the continent – from established banking powerhouses to FinTech start-ups.

 Chris PrincipeCEO Chain2Trade, Inc. Publisher FinFuture & Financial IT